MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02_Azure Health Bot.md

 1. [] You should now see the Bot User (MCH Application Id) in the Users (Agents) list.
 Save and close.

-    > [NOTE] Note: If the user does not populate after adding, make sure you assigned the omnichannel agent security role to the bot user in the previous task (it may take up to 15 minutes for changes to take effect).
+    > [!NOTE] Note: If the user does not populate after adding, make sure you assigned the omnichannel agent security role to the bot user in the previous task (it may take up to 15 minutes for changes to take effect).

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab02/L2P57.png)